XrossMediaBar: In-game XMB menu

 Sony Computer Entertainment America (SCEA) and many other sources state that in-game XMB was the single most requested feature for the PS3 in 2007.
 In-game XMB functionality was debuted before the launch of the PS3 by SCEI but was omitted due to technical reasons from the official launch.
-The feature was added to the PlayStation 3 on July 2, 2008 via system update 2.40.
+The feature was added to the PlayStation 3 on July 2, 2008, via system update 2.40.
 However, roughly eleven hours after its release, download of the system update was disabled amidst isolated reports of problems reported by small groups of users since installing the update.
 Users who had not already downloaded the update were only able to download the previous version, 2.36.
 On July 8, 2008, System Software version 2.41 was released for the PlayStation 3 which restored the in-game XMB functionality of version 2.40 and addressed the problems Sony had found in 2.40.
 All of these issues were addressed in the 2.40 system update.
 Although the ability to play users' own music in-game was added with this update, the feature is dependent on game developers who must enable the feature in their games, perhaps by updating existing games.

 Prior to the update, basic forms of XMB friends lists could be found in some modern (August 2007 or newer) PS3 games including; Resistance: Fall of Man (Since the 1.1 patch), Warhawk, Rock Band, Call of Duty 4: Modern Warfare, Kane & Lynch, Burnout Paradise (also includes in-game XMB headset accessory menu).
 In addition, custom soundtracks, taking on the user interface of the XMB has been implemented into a few games such as Mainichi Issho, Super Stardust HD, Burnout Paradise (ver 1.3), MLB 08: The Show, Wipeout HD, Ghostbusters, High Velocity Bowling, Pain, The Beatles: Rock Band, and software such as Folding@home (1.2).
 These partial functions of XMB (friends lists and custom soundtracks) have been reserved for the developer to implement.

-On PlayStation Now, a cloud gaming subscription service, a similar in-game XMB can be accessed, but the number of categories have been decreased to three (Game, PlayStation Network and Friends) and not all of the XMB's features are present.
-This can only be accessed when playing a PS3 game on PS Now.
+On PlayStation Now, a former cloud gaming subscription service, a similar in-game XMB can be accessed, but the number of categories was decreased to three (Game, PlayStation Network and Friends) and not all of the XMB's features are present.
+This could only be accessed when playing a PS3 game on PS Now.